CaptainPhantasy/RAGBOT3000/README.md

 ### Fun Facts Nobody Asked For

-- The sparkles are just vibing.
-They don't make your books balance faster.
+- The background robot is swapping in its QuickBooks brain.
+That's commitment.
 - It can interrupt itself if you start talking.
 Unlike most accountants.
 - The name "RAGBOT3000" implies there were 2,999 earlier versions.
 There weren't.
 - Yes, it works on iOS.
 Yes, we tested it during month-end close.